vvoelz/HPSandbox/paper/paper.md

 Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).

+# Theory

+Description of the theory goes here.

 # Statement of need